How to Re-Use Old Potting Soil

 Baking small amounts of potting soil

-To “bake” small amounts of potting soil emptied from smaller pots you can use the trash bag method.
+You can use the trash bag method to “bake” small amounts of potting soil emptied from smaller pots.
 Empty your old potting soil into large black plastic garbage bags, picking out any big roots or sticks.
-Fill them just enough that you can create a 2-3 inch thick “disc” of spread out soil at the bottom of the bag.
+Fill them just enough to create a 2-3 inch thick “disc” of spread-out soil at the bottom of the bag.
 Tie off the tops of the bags or twist them and tuck them under.

 Place the garbage bags with soil in a sunny spot for about a week.
-You’ll want about 7 days of good warm sun.
+You’ll want about seven days of good warm sun.
 If it rains, give the soil a little bit longer to bake.
-When you reach into the bags to feel the soil it should feel nice and warm to the touch.
+When you reach into the bags to feel the soil, it should feel nice and warm.

 Baking large amounts of potting soil